dorisobor/zombie-attack/README.md

 ## Credits:
 * [Craftpix](https://craftpix.net/freebies/2d-game-zombie-character-free-sprite-4/)- Used zombie character

-* All icons are from [Flaticon] All the credits goes to the creators.
+* All icons are from [Flaticon](https://www.flaticon.com).
+All the credits goes to the creators.

 ## Wishlist: